apache/buildstream/CONTRIBUTING.rst

   Fixes #123

+Note that the 'why' of a change is as important as the 'what'.

+When reviewing this, folks can suggest better alternatives when they know the 'why'.
+Perhaps there are other ways to avoid an error when things are not frobnicated.

+When folks modify this code, there may be uncertainty around whether the foos should always be frobnicated.
+The comments, the commit message, and issue #123 should shed some light on that.

 In the case that you have a commit which necessarily modifies multiple components, then the summary line should still mention generally what changed (if possible), followed by a colon and a brief summary.